BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 In 3d you could consider making a raycast to the centre of where each FieldCell would be and use something like the `y` position of the ray hit to determine if something is passable or not and then flip the value of that particular `FieldCell` (`EventUpdateCostfieldsCell` can be used to queue a cost change).

-Most likely for 2d or more complex 3d scenarios you'll probably want to enable either the `ron` or `csv` feature which allows for creating a `FlowfieldTilesBundle` with inital `CostFields` from a `.ron` file or a collection of `.csv`, the examples showcase this in more detail.
+Most likely for 2d or more complex 3d scenarios you'll probably want to enable either the `ron`, `csv` or `heightmap` feature which allows for creating a `FlowfieldTilesBundle` with inital `CostFields` from a `.ron` file, a collection of `.csv` or a greyscale png/jpeg where pixel colour channels are translated into costs, the examples showcase this in more detail.

 ## Path Request